 Wall Hung Toilets

 Featuring sleek, minimalist designs, wall hung toilets are a space saver’s dream and, depending on your budget, may offer just enough benefits to justify their high cost.
 Unlike more common toilets, the wall hung frame means there’s no visible cistern to take up precious square footage, especially in smaller bathrooms.
 Instead, the plumbing is hidden behind the wall.
 In order to install this design to replace an existing toilet, however, the wall needs to be opened and taken down to the studs, while the tile where the old toilet stood will need to be patched.
 But in new builds or for those looking to do a full renovation, a floating toilet is highly customizable and can be installed to your specifications fairly easily.
 The wall-hung pan, for example, can be installed at the height of your choosing.
 Because the toilet doesn’t actually come in contact with the floor, this also means cleaning is easy, allowing mops and brooms to reach all areas of the floor.
 In essence, wall hung toilets offer a certain elegance that can make your modern bathroom a room you'll want to show off.
+Many premium brands such as Vitra, Ideal Standard, and RAK Ceramics have stunning collections to choose from when upgrading your bathroom.

 Close Coupled Toilets